Java Web Service Server From Wsdl Example

 The implementing class must not define the

-method. -
+finalizemethod. -

 The implementing class may use the

-annotations on its methods for lifecycle event callbacks.The
+javax.annotation.PostConstructor thejavax.annotation.PreDestroyannotations on its methods for lifecycle event callbacks.The

-method is called by the container before the implementing class begins responding to web service clients.The
+@PostConstructmethod is called by the container before the implementing class begins responding to web service clients.The

-method is called by the container before the endpoint is removed from operation.
+@PreDestroymethod is called by the container before the endpoint is removed from operation.

 Coding the Service Endpoint Implementation Class

-method returns a greeting to the client, using the name passed to it to compose the greeting.
+In this example, the implementation class, Hello, is annotated as a web service endpoint using the @WebService annotation.
+Hello declares a single method named sayHello, annotated with the @WebMethod annotation, which exposes the annotated method to web service clients.
+The sayHello method returns a greeting to the client, using the name passed to it to compose the greeting.
 The implementation class also must define a default, public, no-argument constructor.

-package javaeetutorial.helloservice; import javax.jws.WebService; import javax.jws.WebMethod; @WebService public class Hello { private final String message = "Hello, "; public Hello() { } @WebMethod public String sayHello(String name) { return message + name + "."; } }
+package javaeetutorial.helloservice; import javax.jws.WebService; import javax.jws.WebMethod; @WebService public class Hello { private final String message = "Hello, "; public Hello() { } @WebMethod public String sayHello(String name) { return message + name + "."; } } Building, Packaging, and Deploying the Service

-You can use either NetBeans IDE or Maven to build, package, and deploy the helloservice-war
+You can use either NetBeans IDE or Maven to build, package, and deploy the helloservice-war application.

 The following topics are addressed here: